Thiol-ene reaction: Intramolecular thiol-ene reactions

 Intramolecular thiol-ene reactions provide a means to create sulphur-containing heterocycles.
 The radical-initiated thiol-ene reaction has enabled the synthesis of four- to eight-membered rings, as well as macrocycles.
 While the radical thiol-ene reaction favors the anti-Markovnikov product, the regiochemistry of the cycloaddition depends on substituent effects and reaction conditions, which serve to direct the cyclization towards the thermodynamically or kinetically favored product respectively.
 This section examines intramolecular thiol-ene cyclization reactions, which yields a mixture of 5-exo and 6-endo products in order to facilitate a discussion of the factors, which may affect the regioselectivity of the intramolecular addition.
 This reaction has relevance for the synthesis of C-linked thiosugars.
 Both the furanose and pyranose thiosugars can be prepared from the same thiyl radical precursor; 5-exo and 6-endo cyclizations of this precursor form the respective desired compound.
 The conditions under which these cyclization reactions occur follow Baldwin's rules for ring closure.

+Intramolecular cyclization of thiyl and acyl thiyl radicals has been used to access alicyclic and heteorcyclic compounds, via anti-Markovnikov thiol-ene reactions on 1,6-dienes, under photochemical conditions.